LilianBoulard/prompt-forge/README.md

 ### AUTOMATIC1111 stable diffusion webui

 Like for any other AUTOMATIC1111 webui extension, go to the `Extension` tab, then into `Install from URL`, and paste this repo's URL (https://github.com/LilianBoulard/prompt-forge).
 Finally, click `Install`, reload the UI and you're ready to roll!

+### Standalone

+A standalone script `prompt-forge-standalone.py` is provided so the system can be run via a command-line interface.
+To use it, you'll need to install Python and the following packages:
+- `toml` if using Python<=10
+- `jsonschema`

+Once that's done, run `python prompt-forge-standalone.py -h` for a description of the options.

 <hr>